 I do my purge, using a root herb called Aralu, at the Mahagedara Retreat before reaching Barberyn so I’m let off the full Shirodhara experience at Barberyn.
 Tellingly I think this is a good thing at first, as nobody would want to do this purging process more than once in the same week.
 By the end of my time at Barberyn Sands I find myself wishing I had done Shirodhara here.

-If nothing else the shared experience bonds you with your fellow guests and I feel a bit left out as everyone discusses how the purging affected them.
-Of course you don’t *have* to go into details about your private bathroom experiences with strangers, but it’s amazing how easily your barriers come down at Barberyn).
+This shared experience really bonds you with your fellow guests in a very similar way to the bonding I experience on a juice retreat.
+I feel a bit left out as everyone discusses how the purging affected them.
+Of course you don’t *have* to go into details about your private bathroom experiences with strangers, but it’s amazing how easily your barriers come down at Barberyn.

 Daily Treatment Schedule At Barberyn Sands